hasura/ndc-hub/rfcs/0000-deployment.md

   - `SIGTERM`/`SIGINT` - gracefully shutdown the server, and stop the connector process
 - The connector should start as quickly as possible, without any build steps, by reading configuration from disk.
 Build steps should be performed in the construction of the Docker image, not on startup.
   - To support these build steps, tooling should support building images from Dockerfiles.
 See "Deployment API" below.
+  - The motivation is that we may want to provision a connector process on short notice, e.g. to serve an incoming request.

 ### Open Questions